margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 So love your brother, and love your sister.
 Love must go before you, and you are not estranged.
 Sometimes the night must be taken back, the fight within must stop, and the time to be receptive must come.
 God does amazing work through the pain, and really opens us up to Her living reality.

+Hey sister, I have a lot in common with you
+There are moments when I am not graceful, and I want to feel jealous You seem so superior to me
+You look like you have it all
+I have a lot going also
+No one needs to be picture perfect
+Just one day at a time recognize the goodness within

 ## Healing from The Tendency to Fight ##
 I want to fight back, react, send an email, kick a door, hit, or write a negative comment.